Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/properties/transforms.rst

    :Mode:      Object Mode
    :Panel:     :menuselection:`Object --> Transform`
-   :Panel:     :menuselection:`Properties region --> Transform`
+   :Panel:     :menuselection:`Sidebar region --> Transform`

-The *Transform* panel in the Properties region allows you to view and manually/numerically control the position, rotation, and other properties of an object, in *Object Mode*.
+The *Transform* panel in the Sidebar region allows you to view and manually/numerically control the position, rotation, and other properties of an object, in *Object Mode*.
 In *Edit Mode*.
 It mainly allows you to enter precise coordinates for a vertex, or median position for a group of vertices (including an edge/face).
 As each type of object has a different set of